Singh-Shivani/Sutoribukku/README.md

 ### HOW TO USE IT? 🧐

-- Prerequisite- If you want to see core of the design then open and acount on  <a href="https://www.figma.com/"> Figma.</a> ✌️
+- Prerequisite- If you want to see core of the design then open an acount on  <a href="https://www.figma.com/"> Figma.</a> ✌️
   1. Download the ```MANGA APP UI.fig```  file from the repository located in branch ```master```

        <p align="center">